 Top of the page

 Joint aspiration is a procedure to remove fluid from a joint.
-It's done most often in the knee, but it may also be done in the hip, ankle, shoulder and toe.
+It's done most often in the knee.
+It may also be done in other joints, such as the elbow, shoulder, hip, or ankle.
 The fluid may be tested to see if you have a joint problem such as bleeding, infection, gout, or pseudogout.
 It can also be done to remove extra fluid that causes pressure and pain in the joint.

 First, the area over the joint will be cleaned to help prevent an infection.
 Your doctor may then use a needle to numb the skin in the area.